Code-Institute-Submissions/paldean-gym-guide/README.md

 ![Recommended Pokémon Tips](assets/images/recommended-pok%C3%A9mon.PNG)

 - The tips page also contains an embedded youtube video, created by the author, showing the author successfully defeating the ghost gym leader.
-Two of the recommended Pokémon are visible in the 30 second clip which provides users that are playing the game with a strategy for this battle and evokes excitement and enthusiasm for prospective players as the new form of mega evolution known as terastallising is recorded in this clip.
+Two of the recommended Pokémon are visible in the 30 second clip which provides users that are playing the game with a strategy for this battle and evokes excitement and enthusiasm for prospective players as the new form of mega evolution known as terastallizing is recorded in this clip.

 ![Ghost gym video clip](assets/images/ghost-gym-video.PNG)